 We’ve all had it happen, you get a little too high one night and forget to close lid of your weed jar.
 By the next day, your weed is dry enough to almost instantly turn to powder.
 (Like something out of an Indiana Jones Movie) Unlike the villains from Raiders of the Lost Ark, your weed can actually be saved!
 Related: How to store your weed

 DIY Humidor to Moisten Weed

-The science behind bringing dried out weed back to life couldn’t be easier.
+The science behind rehydrating dried weed couldn’t be easier.
 We will create a humidor, this is an airtight container with a source of moisture inside to create humidity.
 Once dried out weed is placed inside, it will gradually absorb the moisture from the air.

 Container – Grab a mason jar, or Ziploc bag.
 I prefer the mason jar it just makes everything so much easier.
 If you don’t have a mason jar any jar should work.
 Just make sure you clean the shit out of a jar previously used to store food.
 You don’t want food contaminates causing mold to grow on your weed.
 There are two ways you can grow mold: food contamination touching the weed, or leaving the weed in the humidor too long.

 Time – Some sites recommend leaving your bud inside these containers for as much as 24 hours.
 I do not advise leaving your weed in a humid place for more than 6 or 8 hours.
 The last time I left weed in for 24 hours… it grew mold!

 Moisture source – Up next you will get a moisture source to place inside the container.
 You can use a damp Q-Tip, paper tower, or do it right and use a Boveda Humidipak in your container.
 Just don’t overdo it, literally a couple drops is enough.
 I’m going to breakdown all the different things you can use inside of your humidor to moisten your dry weed.